rsyncOSX/mydocsy/content/en/docs/_index.md

 *source*, *destination*, *login id* and *servername* and you are ready to synchronize data.
 If you have *not* enabled passwordless login, there are some more actions required before your first task.

-### New tasks, verify task and synchronizing data

-After  [adding](/docs/addconfigurations/) a task, in the main view,  *a double click* on the task executes a `--dry-run` and the second double click executes the real run.
-A verification of a new task might also be executed by opening the *Tasks* or *Rsync parameters* view from the main sidebar, select the task and choose the `play` icon on the toolbar.
-The `play`icon executes an estimation run, a `--dry-run` to verify the task.

-For more experienced users of rsync, from within the Rsync parameters view, select the new task.
-Copy and paste the *synchronization* string into a terminal view.
-The rsync command includes the `--dry-run` parameter as default within this view.

-{{< alert color="warning" >}}

-Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
-After adding the task, in the *Add and update task* view, select the task and then select the `checker flag` for an estimation run.

-{{< /alert >}}

 ### Aborting a task

-Please be aware it is an external task not controlled by RsyncUI, which executes the command line tool `rsync`.
-RsyncUI is monitoring the task for progress and termination.
+Please note that this is an external task not controlled by RsyncUI, which executes the command-line tool `rsync`.
+RsyncUI monitors the task for progress and termination.

-The user can at any time abort a task.
-Please let the abort to finish and cleanup properly before starting a new task.
-It might take a few seconds.
-If not, the apps might become unresponsive.
+The user can abort a task at any time.
+However, it is essential to allow the task to complete and perform any necessary cleanup operations before starting a new task.
+This process may take a few seconds, and if not, the applications may become unresponsive.